jerrysahle27/ai-code-review-assignment/submission_template.md

 ### Testing Considerations

 If you were to test this function, what areas or scenarios would you focus on, and why?

+When testing the Aggregate Valid Measurements function, I would focus on several key scenarios to ensure the corrected logic is robust.
+First, I’d check empty or null inputs to verify the "Input Guards" prevent a ZeroDivisionError or a NoneType crash.
+Next, I would test lists with missing values (None) to ensure the math is calculated only using valid numbers, meaning the divisor correctly ignores the empty slots.

+I would also focus heavily on data type resilience, specifically testing how the function handles data like Booleans (True/False) and numeric strings (like "10.5").
+Since Python treats Booleans as numbers, it's vital to confirm they are explicitly excluded so they don't skew the average.
+Finally, I’d test mixed valid and invalid entries—such as a list containing a float, a string, and a dictionary—to make sure the function skips the garbage data and returns an accurate average for the remaining numbers without crashing.

 ## 3) Explanation Review & Rewrite